 As the SEO rumor mill spun this week with murmurs of the arrival of yet another significant Google update, I began to think back on all this year’s changes and then back to all the algorithm changes of years past and it started me thinking about what people call the “Good Ol’ Days of SEO.”

-You know, the "Good Ol' Days" when you could manipulate Google's algorithm (and others) like a ball of clay and out came whatever you made of it.
-Wanted to rank of Viagra?
+You know, the “Good Ol’ Days” when you could manipulate Google’s algorithm (and others) like a ball of clay and out came whatever you made of it.
+Wanted to rank for Viagra?
 Casinos?
 Insurance?
 Put in the magic SEO machine, throw a few techniques at it, and out came rankings, traffic, and cash.

 “Ah those were the days”, I hear it so often quipped at conferences.
 So for a moment, let’s take a walk down memory lane, revisit the SEO of yesteryear, and see how Google has adapted and why you may not have.